Julius and Ethel Rosenberg: Grand jury

 Twenty senior government officials met secretly on February 8, 1950, to discuss the Rosenberg case.
 Gordon Dean, the chairman of the Atomic Energy Commission, said: "It looks as though Rosenberg is the kingpin of a very large ring, and if there is any way of breaking him by having the shadow of a death penalty over him, we want to do it."
-Myles Lane, a member of the prosecution team, said that the case against Ethel Rosenberg was "not too strong", but that it was "very important that she be convicted too, and given a stiff sentence."
-FBI director J Edgar Hoover wrote that "proceeding against the wife will serve as a lever" to make Julius talk.
+Myles Lane, a member of the prosecution team, said that the case against Ethel was "not too strong", but that it was "very important that she be convicted too, and given a stiff sentence."
+FBI director J. Edgar Hoover wrote that "proceeding against the wife will serve as a lever" to make Julius talk.

-Their case against Ethel Rosenberg was resolved 10 days before the start of the trial, when David and Ruth Greenglass were interviewed a second time.
+Their case against Ethel was resolved 10 days before the start of the trial, when David and Ruth Greenglass were interviewed a second time.
 They were persuaded to change their original stories.
 David originally had said that he had passed the atomic data he had collected to Julius on a New York street corner.
 After being interviewed this second time, he said that he had given this information to Julius in the living room of the Rosenbergs' New York apartment.
 Ethel, at Julius's request, had taken his notes and "typed them up."
-In her re-interview, Ruth Greenglass expanded on her husband's version:
+In her second interview, Ruth expanded on her husband's version:

 Julius then took the info into the bathroom and read it and when he came out he called Ethel and told her she had to type this information immediately ...
 Ethel then sat down at the typewriter which she placed on a bridge table in the living room and proceeded to type the information that David had given to Julius.
-As a result of this new testimony, all charges against Ruth Greenglass were dropped.

-On August 11, Ethel Rosenberg testified before a grand jury.
+As a result of this new testimony, all charges against Ruth were dropped.
+On August 11, Ethel testified before a grand jury.
 For all questions, she asserted her right to not answer as provided by the U.S. Constitution's Fifth Amendment against self-incrimination.
 FBI agents took her into custody as she left the courthouse.
-Her attorney asked the U.S. commissioner to parole her in his custody over the weekend, so that she could make arrangements for her two young children.
+Her attorney asked the U.S. commissioner to parole her in his custody over the weekend so that she could make arrangements for her two young children.
 The request was denied.
 Julius and Ethel were put under pressure to incriminate others involved in the spy ring.
 Neither offered any further information.
 On August 17, the grand jury returned an indictment alleging 11 overt acts.
-Both Julius and Ethel Rosenberg were indicted, as were David Greenglass and Anatoli Yakovlev.
+Both Julius and Ethel Rosenberg were indicted, as were David Greenglass and Yakovlev.